rollykapoor/rollykapoor.github.io/_pages/about.md

 I am a PhD Candidate in Economics at the University of California, Santa Cruz.

-My primary fields of interest are Development and Labor Economics.
+My primary fields of interest are Development Economics, Labor Economics, and Applied Microeconomics.
 I study topics related to gender, access and physical mobility, primarily in developing countries.

 **I am on the 2024-25 Economics Job Market.**